-In our view, many real world markets are poorly approximated by the single-unit markets studied so far.
-In addition, these markets inhibit forces which may contribute to a strong erosion of morals, which may have lead to an underestimation of the effect of markets on morals so far.
-We focus on more realistic multi-unit markets3 and distinguish between two forces that may drive erosion: (i) market selection and (ii) replacement logic.
+In our view, many real-world markets are poorly approximated by the single-unit market paradigms studied so far.
+In addition, these markets inhibit forces that may contribute to a strong erosion of morals.
+This may have led to an underestimation of the effect of markets on morals so far.
+In this paper, we focus on more realistic multi-unit markets.